Inter Miami player ratings vs Palmeiras: Luis Suarez's goal and assist powers the Herons into the knockout rounds where star-studded match against PSG awaits | Goal.com US

-Lionel Messi's Inter Miami booked their spot in the knockout round of the 2025 FIFA Club World Cup Monday evening, drawing Brazilian giants Palmeiras 2-2 at Hard Rock Stadium in Miami Gardens, Florida, in their Group Stage finale.
+Lionel Messi's Inter Miami booked their spot in the knockout round of the 2025 FIFA Club World Cup Monday night, drawing Brazilian giants Palmeiras 2-2 at Hard Rock Stadium in their Group Stage finale.

 The Brazilian outfit finished first in the group, and Miami in second, as the two teams shared the spoils in a four-goal thriller of Group A action.